TF3K/TermTasker/README.md

-# TermTask (formerly known as Mortal Reminder) V1.0b
+# TermTasker (formerly known as Mortal Reminder) V1.0b

 A lightweight to-do list CLI written in Rust allows users to easily add, list, mark and remove tasks, using Serde for JSON file storage for persistent data.
 ## Features